AssalaMohsen/Simple-E-commerce-RESTful-API/README.md

 ## Description
-A simple RESTful API with authentication to manage product resources and product's reviews, implemented using Laravel 8 and Sanctum.
+A simple RESTful API with authentication to manage product resources, product's reviews and orders, implemented using Laravel 8 and Sanctum.

 ## How to use
 - Clone the repository with git clone